barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ```
 this.attributes = attributes;
 this.indices = indices;
-this.primitiveType = PrimitiveType.TRIANGLES;
+this.primitiveType = Cesium.PrimitiveType.TRIANGLES;
 this.boundingSphere = undefined;
 ```
-* [`attributes`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#attributes) - An object where each property is a [`GeometryAttribute`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryAttribute.html), which defines one attribute and contains its data in a typed array.
+* [`attributes`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#attributes) - A [`GeometryAttributes`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryAttributes.html) object where each property is a [`GeometryAttribute`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryAttribute.html).
+Each attribute defines one characteristic of the vertices in the geometry, and data is stored in a typed array.
 Examples of attributes include positions, normals, and colors.
-All attributes define the vertices of the geometry.
-* [`indices`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#indices) - Optional index data that indexes into `attributes`.
-Using indices allows us to reuse vertices without duplicating them and is virtually aways a win when geometry has shared vertices like our tetrahedron.
+* [`indices`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#indices) (optional) - Index data that indexes into `attributes`.
+Using indices allows us to reuse vertices without duplicating them (and avoiding duplication is virtually always a win).
+For example, our tetrahedron has 4 vertices and each vertex is part of 3 different triangles.
+Using indices allows us to reuse the same vertex for each triangle instead of creating a copy.
-* [`primitiveType`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#primitiveType) - The primitive type that composes the geometry.
+* [`primitiveType`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#primitiveType) - The primitive that composes the geometry.
 Most often this is [`TRIANGLES`](http://cesium.agi.com/Cesium/Build/Documentation/PrimitiveType.html#TRIANGLES) or [`LINES`](http://cesium.agi.com/Cesium/Build/Documentation/PrimitiveType.html#LINES), which provide the most flexibility.
-For example, when `TRIANGLES` is used, every three indices (or vertices) is interpreted as a triangle.
+This determines how the indices (or vertices) are interpreted.
+For example, when `TRIANGLES` is used, every three vertices is interpreted as a triangle.
-* [`boundingSphere`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#boundingSphere) - An optional sphere that encloses the geometry.
+* [`boundingSphere`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html#boundingSphere) (optional) - A sphere that encloses the geometry.
 This is used to improve drawing performance via culling.

 ### Bounding Spheres